CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

                 3
              NULL

-    --IF function returns the second expression when the fist is TRUE SELECT a, IF(a=1, 'one', 'other') FROM case_tbl;
+    --IF function returns the second expression when the first is TRUE SELECT a, IF(a=1, 'one', 'other') FROM case_tbl;

                 a   if(a=1, 'one', 'other')